bancroftway/ideal-garbanzo/docs/architecture_plan.md

 - **.NET 10** - Using the latest .NET runtime with preview language features
 - **Zero build warnings** - All code must compile without warnings
 - **Frontend must be authenticated** - All client apps (web and mobile) must enforce authentication and authorization
+- **Agentic-First** - All user interactions must flow through AG-UI protocol, no direct REST API calls from UI for data operations
+- **Minimal APIs only** - Presentation layer uses minimal APIs (no MVC/controllers)

 ---